Scout24/hiring/wanted-next-generation-software-engineer.md

 company culture.
 All IT people in AutoScout is passionate about technologies.
 Almost every week there are 1-3 workshops from employees, where someone is explaining or showing what cool stuff he/she did, implemented or discovered.

-So if all this sounds interesting for you we would be happy to receive your CV and start necessary hiring process.
+So if all of this sounds interesting for you we would be happy to receive your CV.
 Feel free to contact one of our colleagues [picture ↓ is clickable]:

 [![Inside the AutoScout24](http://inside.autoscout24.com/img/post_img/tatsu_stack.jpg)](http://inside.autoscout24.com/career/2015/08/06/wanted-next-generation-software-engineer/)